-In a hyper-connected world, customer expectations are being shaped by the best digital experience on offer.
-They expect an online experience, products and services that are hyper-personalised and relevant to their lifestyle and financial decision-making.
+In a hyper-connected world, the best digital experience shape customer expectations.
+As a result, they expect hyper-personalised online experiences, products and services that are relevant to their lifestyle and financial decision-making.
 Insurance firms designing or joining a digital ecosystem to respond with agility to customer demands and expectations will win out.
-They will win out by disrupting the market with innovative experiences and embedding their insurance products in a seamless customer journey across the ecosystem.
+Moreover, they will win out by disrupting the market with innovative experiences.
+Insurers can also embed their insurance products in a seamless customer journey.

-In a post-pandemic world, these expectations are evolving dramatically as consumers migrate online.
-Being able to tap into an ecosystem customer community and offer the right products and services at the right time will be a major lever for customer-led growth.
+Undoubtedly, in a post-pandemic world, these expectations are evolving dramatically as consumers migrate online.
+As a consequence, the ability to offer timely products and services will be a major lever for customer-led growth.

 What do we mean by an ecosystem?

-An ecosystem is essentially a customer-centred network through which products and services are offered by various cross-industry players.
-McKinsey asserts that beyond opening up new revenue streams, ‘the substantially larger benefit … may come from contributions through touchpoints along the value chain, data on the customers preferences and activities, or the services themselves …”
+An ecosystem is essentially a customer-centred network.
+This network offers products and services from various cross-industry players.
+McKinsey asserts that beyond opening up new revenue streams, ‘the substantially larger benefit … may come from contributions through touchpoints along the value chain, data on the customers’ preferences and activities, or the services themselves …”

 Has disruption from digital ecosystems already started?

 Accenture research from last year found that just over half (51%) of insurance executives were starting to experience disruption from competitors that have partners in other industries.
 Here’s the thing.
-The most critical points in the value chain: products and services and customer service are being hit the hardest and have the highest levels of disruption at 60% and 57%.
+The most critical points in the value chain: products and services and customer service have the highest levels of disruption at 60% and 57%.

-One thing’s for sure, inertia wont make the problem go away.
-And failure to act will cost.
-Accenture reports that by 2022, insurers that that are sluggish in responding to changes from agile, hyper-relevant competitors could lose market share worth US$198 billion worldwide over the next five years.
-Growth opportunities worth $177 billion could be lost too.
+One thing’s for sure, inertia won’t make the problem go away, so failure to act will cost.
+Accenture reports that by 2022, insurers that are sluggish in responding to changes from agile, hyper-relevant competitors could lose market share worth US$198 billion worldwide over the next five years.
+Furthermore, they may lose growth opportunities worth $177 billion.

-Accenture thinks that failure to create or design their own ecosystems could see insurers being reduced to pure-play risk cover providers.
-While 54% of firms are actively seeking ecosystems, and acknowledge the value of a strategic shift to an ecosystem model, many are ill-equipped to roll out an ecosystem strategy in their business.
+As a result, Accenture thinks that failure to create or design their own ecosystems could see insurers reduced to pure-play risk cover providers.
+While 54% of firms are actively seeking ecosystems, many are ill-equipped to roll out an ecosystem strategy in their business.

 What’s holding insurers back?